Cyberwarfare: The New Weapon of James Bond’s World

 Q’s version: Hack into the drones‘ communication channel, issue a “home” command and land them all.

-While focusing on a future cyber-savvy Bond, we need to remember that the bad guys also have ways of taking down countries without shooting a single bullet.
+While focusing on a future cyber-savvy Bond, we must also consider how the bad guys can take down entire countries without shooting a single bullet.

 Want to poison the world?